na-na-hi/renget/archive/chrprompt2.md

 ###Linoone
 Q1: You spend a lot of time scouting around the guild.
 What's something strange/interesting you've seen?
 Q2: What's more important- speed or control?

+###Macom
+Q1: What's it like going from being an XCOM soldier to being a cute fluffy little electric sheep :3 ?

+###Gus
+Q1: r u bald?
+Q2: What would be your ideal qualities in a partner?

 ##->**General Questions**<-